A ventriculoperitoneal shunt or VP Shunt is a surgical device used by physicians to treat a disease of the brain called hydrocephalus.

 Hydrocephalus is a disorder that causes the brain to build up fluid, raising the pressure around the brain.
 A shunt on the ventriculoperitoneal reduces the pressure.
 Doctors implant this medical device under general anesthesia.

 A ventriculoperitoneal shunt is either programmable or unscheduled.
 A ventriculoperitoneal shunt has the function of draining excess fluid from a person's brain.
-Fluid buildup can increase brain pressure, which can be harmful.
+Accumulation of fluid can increase brain pressure, which can be harmful.
 Excess brain fluid is removed by a ventriculoperitoneal shunt, reducing brain pressure to a healthy amount.

 Ventriculoperitoneal shunts consist of a valve and two tubes which drain the fluid, termed catheters.

 One catheter drains fluid from the brain through a small hole in the skull which the doctor makes.
 It is known as the inflow catheter.
 The other, flows under the skin, sending the fluid to a drainage site elsewhere in the body.
 It is called the Catheter outflow.

 The valve, also called pump, controls the shunt so that it drains fluid as needed.